klovric/scdrm/README.md

 All updates will be pushed and published on Github and Ansible Galaxy accordingly.

+After properly testing SCDRM on a larger infrastructure, I intend to extend support for Debian based systems.

+Several other 'modules' are planned and should be released in the 2023, like scdrm-reboot (pre-reboot sanity checker).

+Let there be uptime!

 11.0 Important change log
 -----------------------------------------
 | Version |	Date   |	Description 	|
 -----------------------------------------
+1.4.9	    2022-11-16   README updates, set tag and mark for pre_release

-1.4.8	    2022-11-16   Bug fix to route-guard, additions to aide.conf, bash-guard added, minor fixes
+1.4.3-8	    2022-11-16   Bug fixes to route-guard, remove.yml, additions to aide.conf, bash-guard added, minor bug fixes

 1.4.2	    2022-11-11   Bug fix, rsyslog restart added when changed